Research

 Mechanistic understanding of sustainable aqueous batteries

-Aqueous batteries emerge as attractive alternatives for large-scale energy storage by offering several advantages, such as non-flammability, cost-effectiveness, and environmental benignity.
-However, a notable drawback of aqueous electrolytes is the limited battery cell voltage.
-The narrow electrochemical stability window of water (1.23 V) triggers hydrogen evolution reaction and oxygen evolution reaction during battery overcharging.
-Unlike some organic electrolytes, water does not form electrode passivation layers and rapid battery failure is often observed.
+Aqueous batteries emerge as attractive alternatives for large-scale energy storage, offering several advantages, such as non-flammability, cost-effectiveness, and environmental benignity.
+However, a notable drawback of aqueous electrolytes is the limited voltage of the battery cell.
+The narrow electrochemical stability window of water (1.23 V) triggers the hydrogen evolution reaction and the oxygen evolution reaction during battery overcharging.
+Unlike some organic electrolytes, water does not form electrode passivation layers, and rapid battery failure is often observed.

-Our research team conducts physicochemical and electrochemical testing to elucidate the working mechanisms of model electrodes, such as layered oxide (e.g., vanadium pentoxide, V2O5) and layered sulfide (e.g., titanium disulfide, TiS2), in sustainable aqueous alkali-ion batteries with dilute electrolytes [1-3].
+Our research team conducts physicochemical and electrochemical testing to elucidate the working mechanisms of model electrodes, including layered oxide (e.g., vanadium pentoxide, V2O5) and layered sulfide (e.g., titanium disulfide, TiS2), in sustainable aqueous batteries with dilute electrolytes.
+We are also interested in other aqueous systems, such as Zn, Mn, and Fe.

-Collaborators: Chao Zhang, William Brant (Uppsala University), and MAX IV Laboratory (Sweden).
+Collaborators: Chao Zhang (Uppsala University), Xu Hou (Lund University), Chaofeng Zhang (Anhui University), and MAX IV Laboratory (Sweden).

 References: